alexplash/project_cerebrus_public/README.md

 ![](images/IMG_7453.jpg)
 ![](images/IMG_7450.jpg)

-Project Cerebrus is an EEG-controlled robotics project that connects a PLUX NeuroBIT EEG hardware kit to a HiWonder AiNex robot.
-The system streams live EEG from a MacBook, classifies the signal into movement commands, sends those commands through a websocket relay server, and executes movement sequences on the Raspberry Pi inside the robot.
+Project Cerebrus is an EEG-controlled robotics project that connects a PLUX NeuroBIT EEG hardware kit to a DIY humanoid robot (HiWonder).
+The system streams live data from the EEG hardware, classifies the signal into movement commands using subtractive convolutional layers, sends those commands through a websocket relay server, and executes movement sequences on the robot.

 The repository contains three main parts:

-- AiNex robot control code, including hardware access and servo movement sequences.
+- HiWonder robot control code, including hardware access and servo movement sequences.
 - EEG streaming, preprocessing, training, and inference code for the PLUX NeuroBIT EEG setup.
-- A websocket relay server that passes commands between the MacBook and the robot computer.
+- A websocket relay server that passes commands between the personal computer and the robot computer.

 ## System Overview

 In production, the pipeline runs across three machines/processes:

-1. The MacBook runs `eeg/pipeline/eeg_pipeline.py`.
+1. The personal computer runs `eeg/pipeline/eeg_pipeline.py`.
    It connects to the PLUX/OpenSignals LSL stream, preprocesses EEG windows, runs a trained PyTorch classifier, and sends predicted commands to the websocket server.

 2. The websocket server in `ws_server/` acts as a relay.
    It registers one EEG client and one robot client, then forwards classified EEG commands from the MacBook to the robot.

-3. The Raspberry Pi on the AiNex robot runs `main.py`.
+3. The computer on the robot runs `main.py`.
    It connects to the websocket server, receives commands, and drives the robot through predefined servo movement sequences.

 ## EEG Setup